jhollist/dc_r/jeff_dc_crib_notes_spreadsheet.md

 5. Get/Talk about data <http://www.datacarpentry.org/spreadsheet-ecology-lesson/setup/>
 6. Create a folder for the workshop (eg: data_carpentry_uri).
 Add a "data" folder, and save data there.
 6. Check on spreadsheet installs
+7. Quick overview of how things will work
+    - Mostly live code/software examples and demos
+    - bounce back and forth from on line materials to examples.
+    - You can follow along with those
+    - Red Stickies if problems, Green if everything OK
+    - Instrcutor will stop for questions but helpers are preferred (via stickies) for "this isn't working" kind.
+If more general questions and things that all would benefit from instructor happy to take those or (better yet)  Put them in the etherpad and helpers will answer there.
+Show etherpad now!
+    - Lots of exercises
+    - If more general question, or don't want to

 # 00 Spreadsheet Intro
 <http://www.datacarpentry.org/spreadsheet-ecology-lesson/00-intro.html>